That’s a great question… and one for which there is no “magic” answer.

 2 – Next, take a look at your methods, and expand them beyond Internet-only search.

-Online search efforts CAN be fruitful, but for many applicants, the low rate of return (anywhere from 4 to 18 percent) can severely limit your success.
+For many applicants, the low rate of return (anywhere from 4 to 18 percent) can severely limit your success when replying to online postings.

 There are numerous ways to expand your search beyond the Internet.
 For example, look at professional associations as a source of networking.
 While each organization is different, some conduct in-person meetings frequented by recruiters.

-In addition, take a look at the social networking sites, including LinkedIn, Ryze, Naymz, Plaxo, Twitter, FaceBook, and others.
+In addition, take a look at the social networking sites, including LinkedIn, Twitter, Instagram, and others.
 Maximizing your connections and availability on these sites can put you in front of hiring authorities—plus give you another avenue to search for job postings.

 Don’t forget about using recruiters.
 If you haven’t found a good source in your industry, simply google to find recruiting firms that specialize in your field.
 Think of professional recruiters as another networking source that you must cultivate and manage; after all, they’re in front of employers constantly and can let you know of great insider opportunities.